Curry06/MapMyMind/README.md

 Contributions are welcome!
 Please fork the repository, make your changes, and open a pull request.
 For major changes, open an issue first to discuss what you’d like to improve.

+🙌 Credits

+Developed by Curry and the security community.
+Special thanks to open-source contributors and testers.
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.